tokamak-network/tokamak-zk-evm-docs/frontend/synthesizer/synthesizer-execution-flow.md

 ---

-### Step 5: Memory Aliasing Resolution
+### Step 5: Data Aliasing Resolution

-One of Synthesizer's most complex tasks is tracking overlapping memory writes:
+One of Synthesizer's most complex tasks is resolving **data aliasing**—when the same memory region is referenced in different ways.
+This occurs in three main scenarios:

+#### Scenario 1: Overlapping Memory Writes

+When multiple writes affect the same memory location:

 ```
 ┌────────────────────────────────────────────────────────┐